Sorry, you need to enable JavaScript to visit this website.

 Young people as voters

 The electoral laws and rules do not include any specific provisions for young people, and there is a lack of legislation aimed at facilitating particular groups of young individuals to exercise their voting rights.
-The President of the Republic announced in the 2024 State of the Union his intention to reduce the voting age to 17.
+The President of the Republic announced in the 2024 State of the Union his intention to reduce the voting age to 17 and the automatic registration on the electoral rolls and it has already approved by the Council of Ministers..
 This development brings significant changes to the political landscape, offering young citizens the opportunity to participate more actively in the democratic process.

 The Ministry of Interior (Υπουργείο Εσωτερικών) which is responsible for the elections in the country keeps record for the turnout of the whole population, but not the young people specifically.
-According to the announcements of the Ministry, in the Presidential runoff Elections 2023 , the overall turnout was 72,45% in second round of presidential elections while in the previous presidential elections of 2018 was 71,9%.
+According to the Ministry's announcements, voter turnout was 58.86% in the 2024 European and Local Government Elections and 72.45% in the 2023 Presidential runoff, compared to 71.9% in 2018.
 In addition, in the parliamentary elections of 2019 the overall turnout was 65,72%, while in the previous parliamentary elections of 2016 was 66,74%.
-According to the third Youth Barometer, 61% of young people aged 18-35 reported that they voted in the last parliamentary elections of 2021 but as mentioned above, there is no official data on the exact turnout of the youth population.
-At the same time, the “Active youth participation in social and democratic life” (« Η ενεργός συμμετοχή των νέων στα κοινά και στη δημοκρατική ζωή του τόπου») research conducted among young people aged 18-35, for the Youth Board of Cyprus (YBC), indicated that 72% of the respondents voted in the 2016 parliamentary elections. Ιn the 2019 European elections, the overall turnout was 44,99%.
+According to the fourth Youth Barometer, 61% of young people aged 18-35 reported that they usually tend to vote when there is election, , however there is no official data on the exact turnout of the youth population.
+At the same time, the “Active youth participation in social and democratic life” Η ενεργός συμμετοχή των νέων στα κοινά και στη δημοκρατική ζωή του τόπου) research conducted among young people aged 18-35, for the Youth Board of Cyprus (YBC), indicated that 72% of the respondents voted in the 2016 parliamentary elections.

 Young people as political representatives